Fish Pedicure – Benefits and Safety Concerns

 Image: Shutterstock

-The fish pedicure involves soaking the customer’s feet in a small water tank with nearly 30 to 100 pieces of tiny Garra Rufa fish, also known as the doctor fish or nibble fish.
+The fish pedicure or fish spa involves soaking the customer’s feet in a small water tank with nearly 30 to 100 pieces of tiny Garra Rufa fish, also known as the doctor fish or nibble fish.
 They eat away the dead skin of your feet, revealing soft and smoother skin.
 They nibble away the rough, flaky skin of the toes, leaving the feet gently exfoliated.
-This biotherapy is like a soothing spa experience that provides relaxation while the fish nibble and scrape away the dead skin to make way for skin renewal.
-A fish pedicure treatment might run anywhere from 15 to 30 minutes.
+This biotherapy provides a soothing massage and a calming sensation while the fish nibble and scrape away the dead skin.
+A fish spa treatment might run anywhere from 15 to 30 minutes.

 protip_icon Fun Fact